mid.importance()

 TRUE

-, the output data frame is sorted by MID importance.- measure
+, the output data frame is sorted by importance in descending order.- measure

-an integer specifying the measure of the MID importance.
+an integer specifying the measure of importance.
 Possible alternatives are

 1